shayansm2/learn-refactoring/chapter2/README.md

 1. If I run across code that is a mess, but I don’t need to modify it, then I don’t need to refactor it.
 Some ugly code that I can treat as an API may remain ugly.
 It’s only when I need to understand how it works that refactoring gives me any benefit.
-2. when rewrite ir more logical than refactoring
+2. when rewrite is more logical than refactoring

 ## self-testing code, continuous integration and refactoring